BitsofJeremy/get_papp_flask/README.md

 Features
 - Simple Flask website to get NFTs from the Base Blockchain for a user's wallet address
 - Export from SVG to 1024x1024 PNG file
+- Search for one token ID to view and export

 # Install